 Chris Walker: Leader, Clarinet

 Chris turned professional with the London City Stompers and later joined Mike Daniels, Colin Kingwell’s Jazz Bandits and The Real Ale & Thunder Band.
 He has led the Chris Walker Swingtet for thirty years, which is still going strong.
-He is also a renowned radio broadcaster, and jazz lecturer on P&O, Cunard and Saga cruise ships.
+He is also a renowned radio broadcaster, producing and presenting his own weekly radio show for over 30 years this lead to over 25 years as a jazz lecturer on P&O, Cunard and Saga cruise ships.

 Tony Mann, Trombone